Expat Exchange

 Will I need to travel to see a specialist?

 "Yes, there are a wide variety of medical specialists in Mexico City.
 Many hospitals located in Mexico City provide general and specialized care in a variety of medical fields such as cardiology, neurology, 9and oncology.
 For highly specialized medical care, patients typically go to specialty hospitals like referred center Cl??n?ca Angela Passage, which offers services in a variety of medical and surgical specialties, as well as in-vitro fertility treatments.
-Additionally, some of Mexico City's hospitals, such as Clinica Integral Medica and Hospital Español, offer the latest medical technology and equipment, allowing them to treat the most complex medical cases," remarked one expat in Mexico City.
+Additionally, some of Mexico City's hospitals, such as Clinica Integral Medica and Hospital Español, offer the latest medical technology and equipment, allowing them to treat the most complex medical cases," wrote one expat.

 Are common prescription medications available in Mexico City?